Cannonjc/kgb-scraper/README.md

 rails db:scrape_and_load
 - In the console you'll see the top offenders listed!
 See below to see how their severity was determined

-If you need to reset the database, run:\n rails db:reset db:migrate
+If you need to reset the database, run: rails db:reset db:migrate
 (if you have a GUI connected to the database, it might not allow you to reset the db)